 No matter if you first started a YouTube channel to make a living out of it, or if you’re just doing it for fun – making a few bucks along the way definitely won’t hurt.
 Either way, we hope this blog post will be helpful to get you one step closer to getting rewarded for doing what you love.

 Not quite there yet?
-Check out our blog posts with Sylvio Raz: How to Create a YouTube Channel & What to Keep in Mind Before Uploading a YouTube Video.
+Check out this blog post with Sylvio Raz: How to Create a YouTube Channel.

 Growing up in the suburbs of Auckland, New Zealand, Elina Osborne was raised in a family of 7; her Kiwi dad, Japanese mother, and four siblings.
 Her love for the outdoors grew alongside her passion for filmmaking, so in 2019, she set out to hike the Pacific Crest Trail.
 After 4.5 months of walking from Mexico to Canada, her eyes opened to protecting and preserving our planet, and the possibilities we create when we own and tell our stories.
 Click here to check out Elina's YouTube channel.

 Are you a YouTuber?
 Whether you’re an editing master or just a beginner, discover what Epidemic Sound has to offer in our Epidemic Sound for YouTube page.
 And, if you’re looking for some music for YouTube, we got you covered.